 Conservation in the Seychelles has become a natural thing.
 We depend on our natural environment and in turn, we must protect it.
 From it’s beginnings, conservation work on Bird Island has been at the forefront with a focus on the island’s now thriving Sooty Tern seabird colony.
 This along with several other programmes such as the protection of the critically endangered Hawksbill and Green turtles, have contributed to the Island’s remarkable conservation success story.

-Join in on the conservation work and learn about this eco lodge’s efforts in protecting Bird Island’s natural heritage for future generations.
+Join in on the conservation work and learn about the efforts undertaken to protect Bird Island’s natural heritage for future generations.

 There is no artificial lighting in the grounds of Bird Island at night time.
 Why?
 There are 3 main reasons actually.